tim-sinch-rcs/rcs-sdk-java/README.md

 # How to run the examples

-1. Get your credentials for you Sender ID (chatbot) here: https://dashboard.sinch.com/rcs/senders.
+1. Get your credentials for your Sender ID (chatbot) here: https://dashboard.sinch.com/rcs/senders.
-If you don’t have an account, you can register here: https://www.sinch.com/products/messaging/rcs.
+You'll need the `auth name` and the `auth token`.
 2. Clone this repository and add your credentials to the examples under `src/main/java/`.
+Use `auth name` for `botId`.
 3. Build with `./gradlew build`.
 4. Run the MessageApiExample with `./gradlew run`, or specify which example to run:
 `./gradlew -Pexample=Event run`